The Left Behind

 'Engaging […] tackles the stereotyping of so-called 'left behind' communities by journalistic and political opinion-formers, questioning how the most disadvantaged have been framed (or blamed) for delivering Brexit’- Dominic Wring, Professor of Political Communication at Loughborough University

-2. Politics, the press and the construction of the Left Behind Leave voter
+2. Politics, the press and the construction of the post-Brexit left behind

-3. How do we solve a problem like the Left Behind?
+3. How to solve a problem like the left behind: Condescension or contempt?

-5. Speaking up for the Left Behind: the voices of post-industrial Britain
+5. Speaking up for the left behind: The voices of disadvantaged Britain

 eBook ISBN: 9780745344645